hamsterr/angular11-starter/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `ng build` or `npm run build` to build the project.
+The build artifacts will be stored in the `dist/<project-name>` directory.

+Run `ng build --prod` or `npm run build:prod` to build the project production ready.
+The build artifacts will be stored in the `dist/<project-name>` directory.

+Run `npm run start:prod` to build the project in production mode and serve the production build using the integrated express server.
+Express server will serve the files from  the `dist/<project-name>` directory.

+## Running analyzer

+Run `npm run analyze` to analyze you bundle sizes.

+## Code Formatting

+Run `npm run format:write` to formate the entire code with prettier.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` or `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e` or `npm run e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help